Philadelphia Experiment II

 Philadelphia Experiment II (also known as Philadelphia Experiment 2) is a 1993 American science fiction film depicting a hypothetical Nazi-dominated America.
 It is the sequel to The Philadelphia Experiment (1984), with an entirely new cast and only two characters returning.
-It stars Brad Johnson as David Herdeg (the hero from the first film) and Gerrit Graham in a dual role as both the main villain and his father.
+It stars Brad Johnson as David Herdeg (the hero from the first film) and Gerrit Graham in a dual role as both the main villain Dr. William Mailer and his father Friedrich Mahler.

 Plot

 Nine years after David Herdeg was transported through time from 1943 to 1984, he has settled down in modern California.
-He married Allison, and together they had a son named Benjamin, but Allison has since passed away.
+He married Allison Hayes, and together they had a son named Benjamin, but Allison has since passed away.
 Left a single father, David faces several hardships: his business is slowly failing, Ben's school attendance has dropped, and banks are threatening to foreclose on his home.
-Despite these difficulties he refuses financial aid from Professor Longstreet, the Philadelphia Experiment's original director, who requests that he rejoin the U.S. Navy.
+Despite these difficulties he refuses financial aid from Professor Jim Longstreet, the Philadelphia Experiment's original director, who requests that he rejoin the U.S. Navy.
 David has also been experiencing painful episodes which Longstreet rationalizes as stress-related.

 Meanwhile, engineer William Mailer – the son of Friedrich Mahler, a Nazi scientist who worked on a project similar to the Philadelphia Experiment – uses the Experiment's technology for his own creation, meant to teleport a bomber into enemy airspace for a surprise strike and then teleport it out before the enemy could react.
 Mailer demonstrates this technology by beaming a model aircraft across a room.
 His experiment garners significant interest, but Longstreet convinces the panel not to back it out of fear for the potential dangers.
 Longstreet, who gave Mailer the equipment, stipulated that it only be used for testing.
 Mailer's tests are also the cause of David's recurring episodes.

 David learns that Longstreet lied to him and packs to leave California, hoping to get far away from the experiment.
 Mailer, desperate to prove the validity of his work, uses the technology to teleport an F-117 Nighthawk, but the aircraft does not return.
 David experiences a painful seizure and witnesses the world change around him, with Ben disappearing in the process.
 He finds himself in a completely altered 1993 and flees from a heavily armed military unit.
 David is rescued by Jess, the leader of an underground resistance, who reveals to him that Nazi Germany won World War II and is about to mark 50 years of Nazi rule over America.